GeoscienceAustralia/ptha/misc/nsw_2023_2024/swals/README.md

 # Running the initial model setup, historical scenarios and stress tests.

-The instructions here are indicative only.
+The instructions here are indicative only - they will help to reuse the code but you should ensure all scripts are understood prior to submission.
+Some scripts require manual modification to point to the required files.
+Others require command-line arguments which do the same.

+In reality the calculations were implemented and checked over time, not run as a single script.

 ```bash
 # Make a load balance file in the regular way